-From the fiscal year ended March 31, 2023, the Company has adopted the group tax sharing system.
-Moreover, the Company processes accounting for and presentation of corporate tax, local corporate tax, and tax-effect accounting in accordance with ASBJ PITF No. 42.
+The Company has applied the group tax sharing system.
+Moreover, the Company processes accounting for and presentation of corporate tax, local corporate tax, and tax-effect accounting in accordance with "Practical Solution on the Accounting and Disclosure Under the Group Tax Sharing System" (ASBJ PITF No. 42, August 12, 2021).